edsilfer/sticky-index/README.md

         android:layout_height="match_parent" />
 ```

-And then, initialize it in the container main class.
+By last, initialize it in the container main class.
 Also add the dataSet (a char array that will contain the indexes).
 This array must have the same size as the main list, with each row corresponding to the element that it will be associated).
-By last, set the corresponding RecyclerVIew that will control the scroll movement:
+Finally, set the corresponding RecyclerVIew that will control the scroll movement:

 ```
 // Creates index viewer